 Scope of Works

-An Akkerman Laser Guided Boring Machine (GBM) was used to undertake and complete a successful pilot bore on grade and within 25mm tolerance agreed at design stage.
+- A laser guided boring machine (GBM) was used to undertake and complete a successful pilot bore on grade and within 25mm tolerance agreed at design stage.
 The GBM was also used to pull the pilot tubes during the augering and steel insertion process to ensure the pilot tubes were kept under constant tension to avoid sag in the bore hole.

-Dewatering Spear Points and sediment tanks were hired to manage the water within the launch and receipt pits.
+- Dewatering spear points and sediment tanks were hired to manage the water within the launch and receipt pits.

 This bore presented numerous challenges from the onset – not only was it a grade critical 120 metre case bore in sand but it was also located in water charged tidal affected ground.

-In preparation for this bore UEA decided to undertake the pilot bore with the GBM from the normal position i.e. downstream shooting uphill and to set up the auger borer and install the steel case from upstream i.e. bore downhill.
-As noted above, this technique enabled UEA to guarantee grade accuracy by using the GBM to pull the pilot tubes whilst installing the steel case.
-The normal process in other ground conditions is to create one launch and receipt pit where the GBM and Auger Borer shoot from the one pit i.e. the launch pit.
+UEA decided to undertake the pilot bore with the GBM from the normal position – downstream shooting uphill, set up the auger borer and install the steel case from upstream (bore downhill).
+This technique enabled UEA to guarantee grade accuracy by using the GBM to pull the pilot tubes whilst installing the steel case.
+The normal process in other ground conditions is to create one launch and receipt pit where the GBM and auger borer shoot from the one pit – the launch pit.
 With this methodology UEA had to excavate a slightly larger receipt pit than normal, however the advantage of using the GBM to pull the pilot tubes outweighed the disadvantage of excavating a larger receipt pit.
 UEA’s launch pit for the GBM was 4.5 metres deep with the dewatering spears installed connected to a sediment tank to manage the water and keep the pit reasonably dry.

 The Pilot Bore